Tejas-Deo/Well-walk-redefining-mobility-communication-and-robotics-for-older-adults/README.md

 ## Working of Raspberry Pi
 Shoot up the Raspberry Pi and open the following terminals to get started

-1. Terminal 1: To start the secure tunnel
+1. Terminal 1: To start the secure tunnel.
+Copy the ngrok subdomain (with "https") and use it as Alexa's endpoint in the amazon developer console to establish communication between echo dot and the raspberry pi.
 ```bash
 $ cd /usr/local/bin
 $ ./ngrok http 5000